channable/icepeak/README.md

 ## Building and running Icepeak

+Cd into `/server`.
 Build with `stack build`.
 Run the tests with `stack test`.
 And run `icepeak` itself with `stack exec icepeak`.
-Install with `stack install`
+Install with `stack install`.

-Integration tests are in `/integration-tests`.
+Integration tests are in `/server/integration-tests`.
 They are stand-alone scripts that can be executed directly, e.g. `./connection_test.py`.

 ## Usage: